Selecting an EB-5 Attorney

 The lawyer wants the Regional Center to refer to him clients: many potential investors contact a Regional Center first, with the Regional Center then referring the investor to the lawyer who handled the legal work in creating the Regional Center.
 Similarly, when a potential investor contacts the lawyer first, the lawyer refers the investor to the Regional Center which he helped to organize.
 In short, there is an unspoken quid pro quo between the Regional Center and the lawyer: you scratch my back, I’ll scratch yours.
 When deciding on a lawyer, the investor should be very aware of this.

 Lawyer Role in the Case — Also keep in mind that just because the “name partner” signs the legal services agreement with you, that does not mean he will work on your case or be available to discuss your case or questions with you.
 He may assign it to a paralegal or interpreter or junior lawyer, without his oversight.
 Your everyday contact will be his paralegal or secretary.
-Do you really want someone else handling your case?
+Do you really want someone else handling your case, particularly because the EB-5 process is now taking years to complete?